 Before proceeding, make sure the code to your website does not contain any absolute file paths that include your username.
 They would appear like this:

-If so, you will need to update those references when the website switches to the new username.
+If so, you will need to update those references when the website switches to the new developer username, and then again when you switch back to the original username.
 If not, your site will not function properly.

 - First, create a new user on the server for the developer.